JimHotchkiss/rails_dyi_app/NOTES.md

 Wrote and ran my first test
- * test "should not save project without title" do project = Porject.new assert_not project.save
+ * test "should not save project without title" do project = Project.new assert_not project.save, 'Saved project with out title' end
-   end
  * terminal ~> rails test test/models/project_test.rb:9
   ~ Where :9 is the line we want tested.
+ * Got error to pass by including a simple validation at the model level ~ validates :title, presence: true